MAGA Main Character Syndrome Is Going Into Overdrive

 Scared of E. Coli?
 Donald Trump Should Terrify You.
 Scared of E. Coli?
 Donald Trump Should Terrify You.

-During his presidency, Donald Trump worked to deregulate our food safety laws—a deadly idea—and he has promised to roll back more protections if he is elected again.
+During his presidency, Donald Trump worked to deregulate food safety—a deadly idea—and he has promised to roll back more protections if he is elected again.

-A Rematch in New York Could Help Turn the House Blue A Rematch in New York Could Help Turn the House Blue

-Laura Gillen should have won a congressional seat in 2022—but the New York Democratic Party was in shambles.
-This time, her creepy ex-cop opponent is going down.